 - Small Class Size.
 Student to teacher ratio is 15:1 with a maximum of 15 students per instructor.

 - Mentorship Program.
-Students receive individualized attention with caring Clinic Mentors for full length of program.
+Students receive individualized attention with caring clinic mentors for the full length of program.

 - Professional student clinic and Academy of Natural Therapy Clinic.
 Nothing replaces the real world experience of public clientele.
 A student can easily obtain their required hours with students, their registered subjects, and public clientele.

 - Several funding options.
-Federal Financial Aid is available for those who qualify.
-In-house interest-free payments are available for those who qualify.
+Federal Financial Aid and in-house, interest-free payments are available for those who qualify.

 - All Inclusive.
-The tuition includes textbooks, insurance, oils, lotions, handouts, uniforms, all herbs and ingredients used in class as well as the use of the A.N.T’s outstanding facilities.
+The tuition includes textbooks, insurance, oils, lotions, handouts, uniform shirts, and all herbs and ingredients used in class, as well as the use of the A.N.T’s outstanding facilities.

 - Insurance.
-All full-time students are insured up to 5 million dollars while they attend: The Academy of Natural Therapy provides liability coverage for students without any further cost to students.
-This registers them as members with benefits and eases the transition for them when they graduate.
+All full-time students are insured up to 5 million dollars by both Associated Bodywork & Massage Professionals (ABMP) and American Massage Therapy Association (AMTA) while they attend.
+The Academy of Natural Therapy provides liability coverage for students without any further cost to them.
+This registers them as members with benefits to both associations and eases the transition when they graduate.

 - No requirements to purchase a massage table.
 The reason schools require their students to purchase their own equipment is to use during class.
 Academy of Natural Therapy has always provided good equipment for students to use while they are in class.
 Whether it be a table, chair, or anything else needed to perform a massage.